English 134 Mixed-Genre Portfolio

 Author: William Wordsworth · Genre: Poem

-In this excerpt from Wordsworth’s iconic poem, perspective shifts not because the landscape changes, but because the speaker becomes aware of how companionship—even the imagined company of daffodils—reshapes emotion.
+In this excerpt from Wordsworth’s iconic poem, perspective shifts not because the landscape changes, but because the speaker becomes aware of how companionship reshapes emotion (even the imagined company of daffodils).
 The poem begins with isolation but transforms into a moment of shared presence, suggesting that one’s environment becomes meaningful only when it enters into relationship with something or someone else.
 The daffodils’ “jocund company” alters the speaker’s inner world, turning a solitary walk into an unexpected moment of emotional clarity.

 Wordsworth’s insight parallels my experiences at Potrero Ranch and in Grindelwald: the world looks different depending on who is standing beside you—or who is absent.
 Ty’s presence illuminated details I might have missed, just as Anna’s partnership with Pompy revealed a kind of harmony I could only observe from the outside.
 Like the poem, these moments suggest that perspective is relational, and that beauty often becomes visible only through the lens of shared presence.